-The fitted values of this model are shown in Figure A1.
+The fitted values of this model are shown in Appendix A of the Supplementary Material (Slater et al. (2025)).
 This plot suggests that mobility is explaining the majority of the case counts.
 However, this seems too large and warrants investigation.
-If we plot the Crude R_t versus the mobility (Figure A3), we can see that there are two extremely high leverage points with high mobility and Crude R_t .
+If we plot the Crude R_t vs. the mobility (shown in Appendix A), we can see that there are two extremely high leverage points with high mobility and Crude R_t .
 These two points correspond to the first weeks of March 2020, prior to lockdowns, and there were no mask mandates or policies enacted to slow the spread.
-As a result of these high leverage points, the effect of mobility (slope of the solid line in Figure A3) is too high.
+As a result of these high leverage points, the effect of mobility (slope of the solid line in Figure A3 in Appendix A) is too high.
 Although this plot is an oversimplification of exactly what our model is doing when estimating the effect of mobility, they warrant our attention.
 If we remove these points, the least squares line becomes much shallower and fits the Crude R_t estimates much better, as seen in Figure A3.

-We now fit the model without the first three weeks of March, with the results shown in Figure A2, where the autoregressive component is much more substantial relative to the mobility component.
-For this reason, we will exclude these first three weeks of data when extending our model to multiple regions.
+We now fit the model without the first three weeks of March, with the results shown in Figure A2 in Appendix A, where the autoregressive component is much more substantial relative to the mobility component.
+For this reason we will exclude these first three weeks of data when extending our model to multiple regions.